sarahwaity/ProteiML/README.md

 # System Requirements
 ## Hardware requirements
-`ProteiML` requires only a standard computer with enough RAM to support the in-memory operations, however the speed of computation can be improved with larger RAMs.
+`ProteiML` requires only a standard computer with enough RAM to support the in-memory operations, however the speed of computation can be improved with faster CPUs.

 ## Software requirements
 ### OS Requirements